codymikol/karma-webpack/README.md

 ### How it works

 This project is a framework and preprocessor for Karma that combines test files and dependencies into 2 shared bundles and 1 chunk per test file.
-It relies on webpack to generate the bundles/chunks and to keep it updated during autoWatch=true.
+It relies on webpack to generate the bundles/chunks and to keep it updated during `autoWatch=true`.

 The first preproccessor triggers the build of all the bundles/chunks and all following files just return the output of this one build process.